The Ionic Bond

 When more than one polyatomic ion is required, brackets are mandatory.

-Omitting brackets is a "fatal error" and results in zero marks for the formula deduction.
+Omitting brackets is a "fatal error" and results in zero marks for formula deduction on mark schemes.